jmdaweb/NVDARemoteServer/readme.md

 You need Docker installed on a Linux system.
 Navigate to the docker directory and run:

-docker build -t nvda-remote-server .
+`docker build -t nvda-remote-server .`

 Change or add more tags if you plan to push the image to a Docker registry.
+For example: `docker build -t jmdaweb/nvda-remote-server:latest -t jmdaweb/nvda-remote-server:2.0 .`

 ## Running